 CACNA1A (Calcium Voltage-Gated Channel Subunit Alpha1 A) is a Protein Coding gene.
-Among its related pathways are Calcium signaling pathway and Circadian entrainment.
+Among its related pathways are Synaptic vesicle cycle and Myometrial Relaxation and Contraction Pathways.
 GO annotations related to this gene include ion channel activity and voltage-gated calcium channel activity.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot for CACNA1A Gene